Is Bingo more popular than Tennis?

 Oliver Jones reviews the growth and popularity of Bingo.

 While it may be easy for pundits to speculate that bingo is slowing down, figures have shown that it is getting popular.
 There are many new players out there, and they are coming out in full force to show that this is a hobby that is still making waves.
 It seems like UK players cannot get enough of this game, with plenty of them logging in and playing in bingo halls.

 How does it compare to other Hobbies?

-Compared to tennis, more people regularly play a game of bingo as opposed to tennis.
-Around 1.7 million people in the UK are picking up their racket regularly, but 1.9 million are playing bingo.
+Compared to tennis, more people regularly play a game of bingo instead of tennis.
+Around 1.7 million people in the UK pick up their racket regularly, but 1.9 million are playing bingo.
 Of this, many players are opting to win their jackpots online, as this sector now accounts for more than the land-based side of the business.

-Just like other popular hobbies, bingo gets busier at different times of the year.
+Like other popular hobbies, Bingo gets busier at different times of the year.
 The bingo rooms have more members than any additional time in December.
 This can be an excellent way for gamers to start racking up jackpots and saving up cash for Christmas.

 A Growing Industry

 While other competitive sports may require expert equipment or advice, bingo is a growing industry that does not need either of these.
 Bingo sites are experiencing an influx of new players, with millions in the UK playing on a variety of sites.
 This is a stark contrast to sports, with fewer people than ever choosing to enjoy an active hobby regularly.